agello/techlab/labs/01_quicktour.md

 ### Kubernetes

-Containers orchestrate and manage with [Kubernetes] (http://kubernetes.io/) by Google.
+Orchestrate and manage containers with [Kubernetes] (http://kubernetes.io/) by Google.
 You define how many instances of your application should run in parallel, and Kubernetes takes care of the scaling, load balancing and stability.

 ## Overview